Sweet and Sour Shrimp Lettuce Wraps

 Fast cooking shrimp, crisp red bell pepper, and juicy pineapple are bathed in a tangy sweet and sour sauce, loaded on crisp green lettuce leaves, and garnished with crunchy cashews and sliced green onions.

 I’ve been a fan of lettuce wraps for as long as I can remember, or maybe it’s been since the first time I dined at P. F. Changs.
-I’ve made my chicken lettuce wraps many times, whenever the craving hits.
+I’ve made my chicken lettuce wraps many times, whenever the craving hits, but these shrimp lettuce wraps are an exciting new twist.

+Not your ordinary lettuce wrap.
 The shrimp lettuce wraps are uniquely different with a sweet and sour sauce.
-It puts a whole new spin on lettuce wraps which usually don’t have a dominant sauce like that.
+It puts a whole new spin on lettuce wraps!

-I think you’ll really love this recipe.
+Lots to love!
 The sauce is easy to make and the shrimp cooks up in just a few minutes.
-It’s packed with familiar items: bell pepper, onions, juicy pineapple.
+It’s packed with ingredients you might find in classic sweet and sour dishes: bell pepper, onions, juicy pineapple.
 In fact, canned pineapple does double duty in this recipe because the sauce is made with the pineapple juice from the can.
+(If you love the shrimp/pineapple combo, try these marinated grilled shrimp kabobs with fresh pineapple or shrimp tacos with avocado, mango, and pineapple salsa.
+So good!)

 - Shrimp: Choose a smaller sized shrimp for this recipe so they fit better on the lettuce wraps.
 I like the 51/60 size.
 Frozen shrimp are so handy to have.
 They thaw very quickly and are just the thing for last minute meals.